libktx/ktx/assets/README.md

 - All exceptions get a utility `ignore()` method that you can switch at compile time (for debugging or logging) when needed.
 See `Throwable.ignore()` documentation for further details.

+#### `DisposableContainer`

+- `DisposableContainer` is a `Disposable` that references a set of `Disposable` instances to be disposed all at once.
+When subclassed or used as a delegate via its `DisposableRegistry` interface, it provides an `alsoRegister` extension which allows easily adding items to the container when instantiating them so they'll automatically be disposed when the containing class is.

 #### `Pool`

 - `Pool` instances can be invoked like a function to provide new instances of objects.
 Basically, this syntax: `pool()`